CDKitchen.com - It's what's cooking online!

 3/4 cup diced red bell pepper

-2 jalapeno chiles, minced (save some of the seeds)
+2 jalapeno chiles, minced (remove the seeds for a milder version)

 2 teaspoons pureed canned chipotle chiles